Fire Burning

-"Fire Burning" is a song by Jamaican-American singer-songwriter Sean Kingston.
-It was released as the lead single from his second studio album Tomorrow.
-Unlike many of his previous singles, which are all produced by J.R.
-Rotem, the song is produced by RedOne.
+"Fire Burning" is a song by Jamaican-American singer-songwriter Sean Kingston, released in April 2009 as the lead single from his second studio album Tomorrow.
+Unlike many of his previous singles, which are all produced by J. R. Rotem, the song is produced by RedOne.
 The song was used for the opening number of the Miss Universe 2009 live at the Atlantis Paradise Island, Nassau, Bahamas.
 It was also used in Fred: The Movie where it shows Fred Figglehorn standing up on his bed, singing the song.

 Composition

 "Fire Burning" is written by Nadir Khayat, Bilal Hajji, and Kisean Anderson.
 The song is set in common time with a moderate tempo of 123 beats per minute and is written in the key of Db major.

 Release

-Kingston had released the song on his MySpace webpage to promote his song.
-The song was released to radio stations and for digital download April 24, 2009.
+Kingston had released the song on his MySpace webpage to promote it.
+The song was released to radio stations and for digital download on April 24, 2009.
 To date the song has been played more than 13 million times on his MySpace page.
 As of July 22, 2012, the song has sold over 3 million downloads.
 Sean Kingston performed the song for the first time live at the Teen Choice Awards 2009.